 People are often unaware that their activity or lack of property maintenance is causing a problem.

 You can contact a Community Justice Centre to arrange mediation with your neighbour.

-If mediation between residents does not alleviate the situation, you can contact Council in writing, by phone or in person to discuss further.
-Council assesses each complaint against the following criteria:
+If direct conversation or mediation with your neighbour doesn't work, you can contact Council in writing, by phone or in person to discuss further using the contact details on this page.

 Please be aware that complaints between neighbouring properties are generally considered a private matter.
 Council may provide information to the resident, but will generally not take compliance action.